westpa/westpa/README.rst

 Requirements
 ------------

 WESTPA is written in Python and requires version 3.7 or later.
-WESTPA further requires a large number of scientific software libraries for Python and other languages.
+WESTPA also requires a number of Python scientific software packages.
 The simplest way to meet these requirements is to download the Anaconda Python distribution from www.continuum.io (free for all users).

 WESTPA currently runs on Unix-like operating systems, including Linux and